-A brief discussion on the above significant new MFRSs, amendments/improvements to MFRSs and new IC Int are summarised below.
+A brief discussion on the above significant new MFRSs and amendments/improvements to MFRSs are summarised below.
 Due to the complexity of these new standards, the financial effects of their adoption are currently still being assessed by the Group and the Company.